 Note: Make sure that you have an adapter for a 220-volt outlet, otherwise you won’t be able to charge any of your devices on board of the high-speed Railjet train.
 You can buy this adapter, which serves most of Europe and comes with two USB plugs, on Amazon for only $11.99.

-Eating on board of the train from Vienna to Prague
+3. You can eat on board of the train between Prague and Vienna.

 Most Railjet trains are equipped with an on-board restaurant which offers plenty of options for a quick snack or even a proper meal.
 You can also go to the board restaurant, buy snack items, and take them back to your seat.
 Railjet offers a great selection of meals including soups, salads, sandwiches and sweets.
 On trains without a restaurant, the catering team usually offers snacks through the mobile trolley service, so you won’t even have to leave your seat to grab a light snack.